Ajay3007/ajdevhub/docs/cpp-oop/index.md

 - Perfect for fast revision before interviews.

-## 📄 License
+## ðŸ“„ License
 This project is open for educational use.

 ---

-## 👨‍💻 Author
+## ðŸ‘¨â€ðŸ’» Author
 Created by **Ajay Gupt** as part of C++ OOP learning and system design practice.

-If you like this repo, consider ⭐ starring it!
+If you like this repo, consider â­ starring it!